mikeries/react-validation-tutorial/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This is companion code to go along with my blog post.
+This is companion code to go along with my [blog post](https://medium.com/code-monkey/client-side-form-validation-in-react-40e367de47ba)

 ## Installation